mediotti/mediotti/README.md

 # Hi 😁, I'm Gabriel!
+I'm a 🇧🇷 Brazilian technology craftsman, eager to develop solutions in the software field.
+All of the projects are focused to solve real-world problems, my main goal with them is to acquire practical knowledge in many different subjects. <br>

 **`backend | devops | cloud infrastructure`**

-I'm a 🇧🇷 Brazilian technology craftsman, eager to develop solutions in the software field.
-All of the projects are focused to solve real-world problems, my main goal with them is to acquire practical knowledge in many different subjects.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">